Individual Admissions Policy

 To be considered for admission under this policy, students must be in good academic standing at their current institution.
 Students whose cumulative GPA is below 2.50 or who are not currently in good academic standing at their current school are not eligible to apply for admission to the nursing major.

-The following definitions of the admission criteria are designed to help applicants understand the factors considered in their application review.
+The following definitions of the policy criteria are provided to guide applicants in understanding which criteria they must address in their personal statements.
 Please use these when determining whether you are subject to the individual admission policy.

-• Overall cumulative GPA – The grade point average of all college-level coursework taken at any colleges/universities.
+• Overall cumulative GPA – The grade point average of all college-level coursework taken at all colleges/universities you have attended.

-• To calculate your cumulative GPA, divide the total grade/quality points earned at all schools by the total credits/units attempted and calculated into the GPA at all schools.
+• To calculate your overall cumulative GPA, divide the total grade/quality points earned at all schools by the total credits/units calculated into the GPA at all schools (often referred to as GPA hours or attempted hours on many transcripts).

-• Repeat attempts – This applies to any nursing prerequisites which you repeated due to earning a grade below C (2.0) in a previous attempt.
+• Repeat attempts – The number of times you have repeated a nursing prerequisite course due to earning a grade below C (2.0) in a previous attempt.

-• Any separate lecture and lab courses (e.g. CHEM 121 and CHEM 121L) are each considered an attempt.
+• Separate lecture and lab courses (e.g., CHEM 121 and CHEM 121L) are each considered an attempt.
 If a student repeats both a lecture and lab, that would be considered two repeats.
-Combined lecture and lab courses are considered one attempt.

 • Course age – This applies to any math or science prerequisite course that was taken more than 10 years since the time of your application.